 However Malcolm I still feel is a better character in every way to be honest.
 First off he had a better look.
 Malcolm’s costume is an iconic costume.
 I know that sounds shallow, but its true, Blake never really had an iconic look that was recognisable like other sci fi characters such as the Doctor, Reynolds or Captain Kirk.

 Also I feel that Reynolds was a stronger central character.
-Thing about Blake was he was always kind of pushed to the side in favor of Avon.
+The problem with Blake was he was always kind of pushed to the side in favor of Avon.
 Even before Blake left, Avon was always everybody’s favourite and today Avon is the character everyone remembers the most.
 Reynolds however was never usurped by any of the other characters, though granted Firefly had a shorter run.
 Still even if it had gone on as long as B7 I don’t think Reynolds would have been pushed to the side.

 Both Reynolds and Blake were more idealistic leaders of a band of outlaws, but where as with Blake I feel his idealism was the only aspect of his character that we saw, with Malcolm we saw other sides to his character too.
 Also I feel that Malcolm’s relationship with the rest of the crew was more fully fleshed out than Blake’s.
 Thus I am going to have to go with lovable rouge Nathan Fillion on this one.